KyleSeaford/FDS/README.md

 We would like to acknowledge the following:

-- Kyle Seaford for programming it
 - Raspberry Pi Foundation for providing the hardware platform.
 - Flask and HTML communities for providing tools for web development.
+- Stackoverflow for bug fixes
+- my dad for his mega smart brain
 - Emergency responders and organizations for their collaboration and support.

 ## Contact